 - pdf 2020 Cultural Master Plan (10.81 MB)

 - pdf Canmore Public Art Policy (80 KB)

 Cultural Advisory committee meeting schedule will be determined in October of 2021.
 Meeting dates, times and locations will be advertised on this calendar with a minimum of 24 hours notice.
 Meetings are held in the public.

 The committee is comprised of five to seven voting members.
 One member of Council, one public member who is a member of a Treaty 7 Nation or Region 3 Metis, up to three (3) public members who ideally represent the business, education, and social sectors in Canmore, one professional cultural worker (employed or volunteer in the cultural sector), and one member of the under 35 cultural community.
 The committee includes the supervisor of arts and events or designate in a non-voting capacity.

 The term of membership for public members is two years for the first term and three years for subsequent terms.
 The number of consecutive years served by a public member shall not exceed eight years.
 Committee members are appointed by Council in late October every year.
-This is a new committee and members will be listed here in October, 2021:
+Current members are:

 Public Art Selection Sub-Committee